PJTheNoOne/PublicProjects/content/Projects/NozeWipe/NozeWipe.md

 A Voron 3D printer mod for cleaning the nozzle of the printer.
 It was designed to be simple and adjustable, providing a suitable nozzle cleaner.
 It used silicone wipes and a block for the [Blackbox 3D Printer](https://layershift.xyz/blackbox3dprinter/).

 You can learn more by looking at it on my [Github project](https://github.com/PJTheNoOne/NozeWipe).
+## V2 Coming soon

+I have been using a version 2 for several months without issue.
+The wipe and block now travel with the gantry behind the bed.
+This allows for the hot end to be parked on the block after the print is done.
+This uses lots of the same scripts allowing for easy upgrade.
+The expected release date is around Jan 2025.
 ## Motivation

 I built my Voron with the [Voron-Tap](https://github.com/VoronDesign/Voron-Tap), [Nevermore](https://github.com/nevermore3d/Nevermore_Micro), and the [Kinematic Bed](https://github.com/tanaes/whopping_Voron_mods/tree/main/kinematic_bed) mods, instead of upgrading it over time.
 I noticed that z homing of the printer could be affected by any filament on the printer's nozzle.
 I decided to make my own Voron mod using existing silicon wipes for a different printer to solve this.